Keyboard shortcuts

 Operating points

-operating_points records a time axis and an ordered list of payload field updates.
+operating_points records a time axis and an ordered list of model field updates.
 A point names a table, a row identity and/or a zero based row, and the fields to overwrite.
-Materializing a point clones the static payload, applies those field updates, and clears operating_points in the returned package.
+Materializing a point clones the static model, applies those field updates, and clears operating_points in the returned document.

 The block shape is: